nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

   tracedWith tracer activeSpan spanName action
 ```

-Can now be generalized to:
+We can now generalize it to:

 ```haskell
 traced :: (MonadReader env m, HasTracing env, MonadIO m) => Text -> m a -> m a